NVIDIA/aistore/README.md

 | Add mountpath in target | PUT {"action": "add", "value": "/new/mountpath"} /v1/daemon/mountpaths | `curl -X PUT -L -H 'Content-Type: application/json' -d '{"action": "add", "value":"/mount/path"}' http://localhost:8083/v1/daemon/mountpaths` |
 | Remove mountpath from target | DELETE {"action": "remove", "value": "/existing/mountpath"} /v1/daemon/mountpaths | `curl -X DELETE -L -H 'Content-Type: application/json' -d '{"action": "remove", "value":"/mount/path"}' http://localhost:8083/v1/daemon/mountpaths` |
 ___
 <a name="ft1">1</a>: This will fetch the object "myS3object" from the bucket "myS3bucket".
-Notice the -L - this option must be used in all DFC supported commands that read or write data - usually via the URL path /v1/objects/.
+Notice the -L - this option must be used in all AIStore supported commands that read or write data - usually via the URL path /v1/objects/.
 For more on the -L and other useful options, see [Everything curl: HTTP redirect](https://ec.haxx.se/http-redirects.html).

 <a name="ft2">2</a>: See the List Bucket section for details. [↩](#a2)